-2021-22 Opportunities for Parental Involvement
+2022-23 Opportunities for Parental Involvement

 Parents are valuable contributors to the Loyalton High School learning community.
 Our staff encourages and welcomes parental involvement.
-In August, LHS has an open-house style event called Grizzlies Day where parents and students meet teachers and visit class and activity booths to learn about the different academic and co/extracurricular opportunities available to them.
+In August of every year, LHS has an open-house style event called Grizzlies Day where parents and students meet teachers and visit class and activity/club booths to learn about the different academic and co/extracurricular opportunities available to them.
 This is a celebratory "kick-off" to the start of school.
-Parents are invited to participate in an annual four-year planning evening sessions where the academic progress of their child(ren) is discussed one-on-one with staff members.
+At Grizzlies Day, community organizations that serve our students also set up booths for parents and students to learn more about how our local agencies partner with our school and support our students.
+LHS also has a Back-to-School Night every September and parents are invited to participate in an annual four-year planning evening sessions where the academic progress of their child(ren) is discussed one-on-one with staff members.